bravo3/documentation/source/orm/pubsub.rst

 PubSub manager expects a database driver configuration to work.
 Manager is the entry point to using all functions supported in the Pub/Sub implementation within the ORM.

+PubSub manager is responsible for sending and receiving the message, on successful arrival of a message the manager will trigger the attached callbacks with the payload as the message to the PubSubEvent.
+Messages are transmitted in base64 encoded format.

 You can initialise an instance of the `PubSubManager` by using the following example.

 ..  code-block:: php